eosdis-nasa/earthdata-pub-dashboard/README.md

 #### local API server

+TODO: Update these local API instructions for `earthdata-pub-api`

 For **development** and **testing** purposes, you can run a Earthdata Pub API locally.
 This requires `docker-compose` in order to stand up the docker containers that serve Earthdata Pub API.
 There are a number of commands that will stand up different portions of the stack.
-See the ~[Cumulus Dashboard Docker Service Diagram](https://github.com/nasa/cumulus-dashboard#dockerdiagram)~_TODO: replace with EDPUB diagram._ and examine the `docker-compose*.yml` file in the `/localAPI/` directory to see all of the possible combinations.
+See the [Docker Service Diagram](#dockerdiagram) and examine the `docker-compose*.yml` file in the `/localAPI/` directory to see all of the possible combinations.
 Described below are each of the provided commands for running the dashboard and Earthdata Pub API locally.